dotnet/csharplang/proposals/extensions.md

 We modify the [member lookup rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#115-member-lookup) and [base types rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#1252-base-types) as follows (only change is what counts as "base type"):

+If a member is a method or event, or if it is a constant, field or property of either a delegate type or a function type or the type `dynamic`, then the member is said to be invocable.

 A member lookup of a name `N` with `K` type arguments in a type `T` is processed as follows: